-When the hustle and bustle of the holiday season sets in and I don’t have time to cut out gingerbread man cookies, these delicious gingerbread bars with cream cheese frosting come to the rescue!
+When the holidays get busy and I don’t have time to cut out gingerbread man cookies, these delicious gingerbread bars with cream cheese frosting come to the rescue!

 Why This Recipe Works

-- Flavorful: The perfect amount of ginger and molasses make these a favorite for both kids and adults alike.
+• Flavorful: The perfect amount of ginger and molasses make these gingerbread cookie bars a favorite for both kids and adults alike.

 Recipe Ingredients